uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 Once we have saved and quit the editor the patch has been updated.
 However, we still need to complete the rebase which stopped in the middle.

-To do this we simply run `git rebase --continue`.
+To do this we simply run `gps rebase --continue`.

 ### Re-Request Review